By Tim Lambert

 According to the Bible angels acted as messengers from God to human beings.
 In the Bible, an angel appeared to the father of John the Baptist and told him he was going to have a son.
-The angel identified himself as Gabriel and told he would dumb for till the birth as a punishment for not believing the message.
+The angel identified himself as Gabriel and told him he would dumb for till the birth as a punishment for not believing the message.
 (Luke 1:13-20).
 The same angel appeared to Mary and told her she would give birth to Jesus.
 Angels announced the birth of Jesus to a group of shepherds (Luke 2:8-16).
 An angel also announced the resurrection of Jesus (Matthew 28: 1-7).
 An appearance of an angel is called an angelophany.

 Angels also appeared in people's dreams.
 In the Old Testament, Jacob dreamed of a ladder from Earth to Heaven with angels ascending and descending on it.
 (Genesis 28: 11-12).
 (The artist William Blake made a famous painting of Jacob's ladder in 1800).
 In the New Testament while Paul was asleep onboard a ship an angel appeared to him in a dream and warned him that the ship would be wrecked but everyone on board would survive (Acts 27;23-24).

 According to the Bible angels can take on human form and can even be mistaken for human beings (Hebrews 13:2).
 When two angels went to Sodom to rescue Lot and his family the inhabitants of the city mistook them for human beings (Genesis 19: 4-5).
 However, Isaiah saw angels called Seraphim with wings (Isaiah 6:2).

 Normally angels were invisible.
 In the Old Testament, a prophet called Elisha was staying in a city and the king of Syria sent an army to kill them.
 Elisha's servant was terrified but Elisha asked God to open his eyes.
 Elisha's servant then saw they were surrounded by horses and chariots of fire, in other words, an angelic army (2 Kings 6:17).